IBM/AutoMLPipeline.jl/docs/src/man/metaensembles.md

 - `StackEnsemble([learner1,learner2,...],Dict(:stacker=>...))`
 - `StackEnsemble([learner1,learner2,...])`

-To illusteate, let's create some bottom-level learners from Scikitlearn and Julia:
+To illustrate, let's create some bottom-level learners from Scikitlearn and Julia:
 ```@example ensemble
 using AutoMLPipeline